baaron4/GW2-Elite-Insights-Parser/README.md

 This component contains damage modifiers, ordered by categories.

-The modifiers are categorised by outgoing and oncoming, then further split into gear based, shared and class based modifiers.
+The modifiers are categorised by outgoing and incoming, then further split into gear based, shared and class based modifiers.

-Damage modifiers with a positive value indicate that the player has dealth or taken increased damage, negative value means the opposite.
+Damage modifiers with a positive value indicate that the player dealt or taken increased damage, negative value means the opposite.

 Please note that it is not possible to check traits or gear which means that Elite Insights will assume that every gear and trait based damage modifiers are present.
 Buff based damage modifiers are only shown if present.